appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 ![Appsmith - OIDC Setup](/img/Appsmith-Admin-Settings-Authentication-OIDC-Setup.png)

 > `RS256` is the default Token Signing Algorithm used by Appsmith and most identity providers.
 If you have a custom setup, you can choose from one of the supported algorithms under the Advanced section of the Appsmith OIDC setup page.
-Please note, the `HS256` algorithm isn't supported for signing tokens.
+Please note, verifying tokens signed with the `HS256` algorithm isn't supported.

 ### Configure Scopes